-Most of the traditional explanations for financial crises cannot explain why a systemic crisis erupted after the US\$ 3 trillion worth of losses, but not after the US\$ 10 trillion worth of losses, in spite of the much larger initial shock to the financial system in the latter.
-For example, the expansionary, low-interest-rate policies of the Fed may have contributed to the run-up in housing prices since 2001 but they do not explain why the system could not handle the decline.
-Also, often cited "short memories" and other behavioral characteristics of financial market participants may also have contributed to the development of a pricing bubble, but explanations for the systemwide effects of the decline in prices must be sought elsewhere.
+Most of the traditional explanations for financial crises cannot explain why a systemic crisis erupted in the second case above but not in the first case in spite of the much larger initial shock to the financial system in the latter.
+For example, the expansionary, low interest rate policies of the Fed may have contributed to the run-up in housing prices since 2001 but they do not explain why the system could not handle the decline.
+Often cited "short memories" and other behavioral characteristics of financial market participants may also have contributed to the development of a pricing bubble but explanations for the system-wide effects of the decline in prices must be sought elsewhere.